kul-optec/alpaqa/doxygen/pages/Installation.md

 ## Uninstall

-To uninstall the alpaqa MATLAB/MEX interface, run the following command in the MATLAB command window:
+To uninstall the alpaqa MATLAB/MEX interface, simply remove the `+alpaqa` directory, e.g. by running the following command in the MATLAB command window:

 ```
 rmdir(fullfile(userpath, '+alpaqa'), 's')